losrobbos/file-upload-guide/README.md

 Waiting for the cloudinary response can take time.

 Especially when you deploy your page to the web.
-Then your frontend sends all signup data over the net to your API, your API reaches out to ATLAS and afterwards to Cloudinary.
+Then your frontend sends all signup data over the net to your API, your API reaches out to MongoDB ATLAS and afterwards to Cloudinary.
 So a huge caravan of data is going through the web :) Until all that finishes, time can accumulate to several seconds!

 To increase the response to the frontend significantly you can do the following: